-Interstate applicants for academic positions or general staff positions at the HEO8 level or above will either be brought to Adelaide for interview, or interviewed by telephone or video teleconference.
+Interstate applicants for academic positions, or professional staff positions at the HEO8 level or above, will either be brought to Adelaide for interview, or interviewed by telephone or video teleconference.

 For telephone interviews, a conference telephone will be used to enable all members of the Committee to converse with the applicant.